pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/step-1/readme.md

 # NEXT STEP : Interact with Cisco Threat Response

 In our workflow, we will interact with SecureX Threat Response for requesting some security services.
-Actually we are going to use the **inpect** Threat response API that is a magic API that extract from any row text content ( security logs, blog posts ) all the observable it contains and their types.
+Actually we are going to use the **inspect** Threat response API that is a magic API that extract from any row text content ( security logs, blog posts ) all the observable it contains and their types.

 In our example we will use it only to check if the type of the observable passed to the workflow is a sha256 or not.
 For doing this, we need to interact with Threat Response.